SharonLutz/gxeRC/README.md

 ```

 # Example
-For 5,000 subjects, 3 SNPs X with MAF of 0.05, 0.01, and 0.005, respectively, and a normally distributed environmental factor Z, we genereated the power for the SNP by environment interaction on the outcome Y for each SNP independently and for the joint interaction using the following commands.
+For 5,000 subjects, 3 SNPs X with MAF of 0.05, 0.01, and 0.005, respectively, and a normally distributed environmental factor Z, we generated the power for the SNP by environment interaction on the outcome Y for each SNP independently and for the joint interaction using the following commands.

 ```
 library(gxeRC)